These guides are AI-generated educational summaries — not legal or medical advice.

 Describing symptoms as 'episodic' when they are actually daily

-Why: The 60% and 100% rating thresholds explicitly require 'daily fatigue' and 'continuous daily debilitating symptoms' respectively.
+The 60% and 100% rating thresholds explicitly require 'daily fatigue' and 'continuous daily debilitating symptoms' respectively.
 Veterans often describe good days and bad days, which the examiner may record as episodic rather than daily, dropping the rating to 30% or 10%.

-Do this instead: Accurately describe your symptoms as they occur every day, even if severity varies.
+Instead: Accurately describe your symptoms as they occur every day, even if severity varies.
 Prepare a written symptom diary showing 2-4 weeks of daily symptoms to give to the examiner.
 Specifically use the word 'daily' and clarify that while intensity varies, symptoms are NEVER absent.

 Impact: 100%, 60%